Here's what we know about Trump's planned executive orders

 IMMIGRATION

-In an inaugural address shortly after being sworn into a second term in the White House, Trump said he would declare illegal immigration a national emergency, send troops to the US-Mexico border and reinstate his "remain in Mexico" policy.
+In an inaugural address shortly after being sworn into a second term in the White House, Trump said he would declare illegal immigration at the US-Mexico border a national emergency, send troops there and ramp up deportations of criminal offenders.

-He also said he would seek to stop all illegal entries and detain all migrants caught crossing illegally as part of a sweeping immigration crackdown that is expected to include deportations.
+He also said he would invoke a 1798 wartime law known as the Alien Enemies Act to target foreign gang members in the US, a legal authority last used to detain non-citizens of Japanese, German, and Italian descent in internment camps during World War II, and designate criminal cartels as foreign terrorist organisations.

-Trump will issue a sweeping proclamation that aims to block access to all asylum seekers at the Mexico border, an incoming Trump administration official said.
-He will also issue an order intended to end birthright citizenship for US-born children whose parents lack legal immigration status, the official said.
+The Trump administration also is ending asylum for people who cross US borders illegally, enhancing vetting and screening of "aliens", suspending refugee resettlements and committing to building a wall on the US-Mexico border, according to the White House's website.

 Trump said he would immediately declare a national energy emergency, promising to fill up strategic oil reserves and export US energy all over the world.